-Park City’s Best Restaurants for 2012 – Fine Dining, Lunch, and Libations
+Park City’s Best Restaurants – Fine Dining, Lunch, and Libations

 Park City, Utah has some really amazing restaurants.
 Whether you are a local resident, looking to take your family here for vacation, or just want to get out of the valley for some fresh air and fab food, you will definitely not want to miss any of these restaurants.

-I now present you with my favorite restaurants in Park City for 2012.
+I now present you with my favorite restaurants in Park City.

 Park City’s Best Restaurants – Fine Dining

 For Park City’s best fine dining, I’ve chosen restaurants that boast above and beyond professional friendly service, delectable fare, and unique romantic environments.

 If you haven’t been to Riverhorse yet – you really need to make a reservation (today!) and enjoy one of Park City’s most romantic restaurants.
 I think it’s so romantic and so great, in fact, that I am actually planning my wedding there in Sept.
 In 1995, the Riverhorse became the first restaurant in Utah to receive the DiRoNA Award.
 This very prestigious honor, dedicated to “excellence in dining”, was bestowed that year on only 223 restaurants from throughout all of North America.
 The Riverhorse has maintained this distinguished honor each year since.
 In addition, Riverhorse is the only restaurant in Utah to ever receive both the DiRoNa Award and the Mobil Four Star Award.
 Reservations are highly recommended.
 I can honestly say that Riverhorse will blow you away with their friendly service, savory entrees, and easily the best food in Utah.